lrzhang/PneumoniaDetection/README.md

 ## Built With

-* Keras and Tensorflow - Machine learning framework used for CNN in our project
+* Keras and Tensorflow - CNN API and Machine learning framework used for CNN in our project
 * Matlabplot - Data analysis and visualization tool
 * Numpy - Mathematical framework used for linear algebra calculations
 * Pandas - Data analysis and visualization tool